 Please set out clearly the details of the complaint, explaining why you were not satisfied with our response under the First Stage and what you would like us to do to put things right.

-The Charity Administrator or Chairman will send an acknowledgment within 5 working days and arrange for either the Chairman or another Trustee to investigate your complaint and respond with a definitive reply within a further 10 working days.
+The Charity Administrator or Chair will send an acknowledgment within 5 working days and arrange for either the Chair or another Trustee to investigate your complaint and respond with a definitive reply within a further 10 working days.

 Your case will then be passed to a panel of at least two Trustees (not including any Trustee about whom the complaint was made or the Trustee who investigated and responded to you under the Second Stage).
 The panel will further investigate your complaint and will contact you with their conclusions and any actions to be taken.